Enjoy my Ottocast U2-X Wireless Android Auto & Apple CarPlay 2 in 1 Adapter Review.

 Boot up time into Android Auto was also just as long as CarPlay.
 My experience of Android Auto wireless was decent and mirrored a cable experience, with similar traits with its audio delay.
 I didn’t try calling sadly to see how feedback was on this dongle whilst in Android Auto.

 Overall, if you’re looking for a dual CarPlay and Android Auto dongle, the U2-X is a decent dongle to pick up that ticks many boxes.
 It didn’t run super hot in the first hour I had it working.
-It’s not the most speedy or reliable dongle on boot-up, but I am sure by the time it releases on Amazon in February, owners should have a few updates to help tidy up any loose ends on this crowd-funded dongle.
+It’s not the most speedy or reliable dongle on boot-up, but if you have a n Apple CarPlay system and you want it to run wireless Android Auto, this is the best bang for your buck right now.

 0:00 – Brief overview